giellalt/giellalt.github.io/MaturityClassification.md

 |  5.| ![Maturity:  Undefined](https://img.shields.io/badge/Maturity-Undefined-lightgrey.svg)    | Undefined | grey |

 # Maturity class definitions (in reverse order)

-The criterias for the various levels (some of these criterias do not apply to keyboards, for obvious reasons) are:
+Some of the criterias for the various levels are common for all resource pages and listed under **General criteria**.
+Other criteria are application specific:

 ## Undefined ![Maturity: Undefined](https://img.shields.io/badge/Maturity-Undefined-lightgrey.svg)